Douglas County jury finds man guilty of rape, aggravated criminal sodomy

 “All the facts demonstrate consent,” West said, adding that, “Positive verbal affirmation is not required under the law.
 If it were, many people would be in trouble.”

-“At some point in time a person is responsible for their own agency,” West said.
+“At some point in time a person is responsible for their own agency,” he said.

 “Some people freeze when they’re afraid,” he told the jury.
 “She wanted to get through it.”

-West told jurors that they might not like Brown and might feel uncomfortable with the way he behaved that night toward someone who had been like family to him but that he had done nothing illegal.
+West conceded that jurors might find Brown’s behavior “icky” and might not feel comfortable with the way he behaved toward someone who had been like family to him but that he had done nothing illegal.

 photo by: Kim Callahan/Journal-World